benjymous/annotations/sandman/sandman.60.md

   Every Hempel-drawn issue has a string or cord in this panel.

-**This issue**: an electrical cord going into a manhole.
-The man is the angel Remiel, who was last seen at the end of "The Season of Mists", [issue #28](sandman.28.md). **Note the shadow**: his feet do not quite touch the ground.
+  This issue: an electrical cord going into a manhole.
+The man is the angel Remiel, who was last seen at the end of "The Season of Mists", [issue #28](sandman.28.md).
+Note the shadow: his feet do not quite touch the ground.

 ### Page 2